LaupWing/Tutorial-Node-AndrewMead/Section6-Section9/README.md

     *   **Relative path:** Relative path is the path relative to the current file you are trying to reference to another file

 ### Handlebars

+### Nodemon
+*   You can set a watcher on nodemon to watch these file extensions.
+If you save on hbs for exameple and you didnt set a watcher it will not reload when you save hbs file.
+In order to do this you need to set it in the bash command.
+The command is as follows
+    ```bash
+    nodemon src/app.js -e js,hbj
+    ```